shivashelke1010-tech/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
-I'm **Shivkumar Shelke**, an **Electronics & Communication Engineering student** passionate about **Data, SQL, Programming, and Software Development**.
+I'm **Shivkumar Shelke**, an **Electronics & Communication Engineering student at Visvesvaraya National Institute of Technology (VNIT), Nagpur**.

-I enjoy learning new technologies, solving **Data Structures & Algorithms** problems, and working on projects that turn raw data into meaningful insights.
-Currently, I’m exploring **SQL, Data Warehousing, ETL, C++, and Python** while continuously improving my problem-solving skills.
+I’m passionate about **Data, SQL, Programming, and Software Development**.
+I enjoy solving **Data Structures & Algorithms** problems and building projects that help me understand how technology and data work together.

-💡 I believe in **learning by building**, so I regularly work on projects and practice coding problems to strengthen my technical skills.
+💡 I believe in **learning by building** and continuously improving my technical and problem-solving skills through hands-on projects and coding practice.

 ### 🎯 My Goal

 To become a skilled **Data/Software Engineer** and build practical solutions that create real-world impact.

 > **Learn • Build • Improve • Share 🚀**